 In accordance with its bylaws, the Company currently has five members on the Board.
 Directors are divided into three classes and are elected for staggered terms of three years each, with a term of office of one of the three classes of directors expiring each year.
-After this election, the terms of Class I, II and III directors will expire in 2020, 2021 and 2022, respectively.
+After this election, the terms of Class I, II and III directors will expire in 2023, 2021 and 2022, respectively.
 Each director will hold office for the term to which he is elected and until a successor is duly elected and qualifies.

-A Stockholder can vote for, or withhold his or her vote from, the nominee named below.
-In the absence of instructions to the contrary, it is the intention of the person named as proxy to vote such proxy FOR the election of the nominee named below.
-If the nominee should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person as is nominated by the Board as a replacement.
-The Board has no reason to believe that the nominee will be unable or unwilling to serve.
+A Stockholder can vote for, or withhold his or her vote from, the nominees named below.
+In the absence of instructions to the contrary, it is the intention of the person named as proxy to vote such proxy FOR the election of the nominees named below.
+If a nominee should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person as is nominated by the Board as a replacement.
+The Board has no reason to believe that either nominee will be unable or unwilling to serve.

-THE BOARD, INCLUDING ITS INDEPENDENT DIRECTORS, UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE ELECTION OF THE NOMINEE NAMED IN THIS PROXY STATEMENT.
+THE BOARD, INCLUDING ITS INDEPENDENT DIRECTORS, UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE ELECTION OF THE NOMINEES NAMED IN THIS PROXY STATEMENT.

-Information about the Nominee and Directors
+Information about the Nominees and Directors

-Certain information with respect to the nominee for election at the Meeting, as well as each of the other directors, is set forth below, including their names, ages, a brief description of their recent business experience, including present occupations and employment, certain directorships that each person holds and the year in which each person became a director of the Company.
-The nominee currently serves as a director of the Company.
+Certain information with respect to the nominees for election at the Meeting, as well as each of the other directors, is set forth below, including their names, ages, a brief description of their recent business experience, including present occupations and employment, certain directorships that each person holds and the year in which each person became a director of the Company.
+The nominees currently serve as directors of the Company.

-Mr. Arthur H. Penn has been nominated for election as a Class III director of the Company for a three-year term expiring in 2022.
-Mr. Penn is not being proposed for election pursuant to any agreement or understanding between Mr. Penn and the Company.
+Each of Mr. Marshall Brozost and Mr. Samuel L. Katz has been nominated for election as a Class I director of PNNT for a three-year term expiring in 2023.
+Neither Mr. Brozost nor Mr. Katz is being proposed for election pursuant to any agreement or understanding between either Mr. Brozost or Mr. Katz and the Company.